How to Fix Common Problems of Attic Fans?

 4. Attic Fan Making Humming Noise

 The attic fan tends to makes a humming noise when it has a few blades and is running at a high-speed setting.
 In order to get rid of the hum, you need to either operate the fan at a low speed or replace the fan with a new one that has more blades.
 If you intend on replacing the fan, make sure you run it at the store to test whether it makes noise before you buy it.

-Attic fans rattling and shaking are quite common and it’s a problem faced by many homeowners who have attic fans.
-This happens when the attic fan doesn’t receive enough air.
+Attic fans rattling and shaking are quite common and it’s a problem faced by many homeowners who have fans.
+This happens when the fan doesn’t receive enough air.
 If you have a closed-off attic, open a window at the other end or install one to solve this problem.
 This will give the fan the airflow it needs.

 Ps- Make sure the window is at least 30 feet away from the fan.

 If you get a burning smell from the exhaust, it’s very likely that there’s a problem with the fan motor.
 You may need to replace the motor.
 But before you change the motor, try greasing the gears that turn the blade shaft or try checking whether the belt is slipping.
 If the problem isn’t solved after this, go ahead and change the motor.